 In April 2022, GASB issued Statement No. 99, Omnibus 2022 (GASB 99).
 GASB 99 is a technical omnibus statement that addresses issues or concerns from previous statements that were discovered during implementation and application of those statements.
 GASB 99 covers several topics including but not limited to, financial guarantees, derivatives, leases, non-monetary transactions, future revenue pledges and terminology updates.
-The Plan adopted the sections that were effective immediately for the June 30, 2022, reporting year.
-The remaining sections will be adopted by the Plan as required at for either the June 30, 2023, or June 30, 2024, reporting years, as required by GASB 99.
-GASB Statement No. 99 will not have a significant impact on the Plan's financial statements.
+The Plan adopted the sections that were effective for the June 30, 2022, and June 30, 2023, reporting years.
+The remaining sections will be adopted by the Plan for the June 30, 2024, reporting year as required by GASB 99.
+GASB 99 will not have a significant impact on the Plan's financial statements.

 In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections (GASB 100).
-GASB 100 proscribes accounting and financial reporting for accounting changes and error corrections to the financial statements.
+GASB 100 prescribes accounting and financial reporting for accounting changes and error corrections to the financial statements.
 GASB 100 defines what constitutes an accounting change versus a change in accounting principle or error correction and outlines the appropriate note disclosures in each circumstance.
 The Plan will adopt GASB 100 on July 1, 2023, for the June 30, 2024, reporting year.
 The Plan does not expect GASB 100 to significantly impact the financial statements.

 In June 2022, GASB issued Statement No. 101, Compensated Absences (GASB 101).
 GASB 101 outlines the definition of compensated absences and sets forth the accounting and financial reporting for compensated absence liabilities.
-GASB 101 outlines that leave accrued should be measured using the employees pay rate at the financial statement date and that certain salary related payments, such as Social Security and Medicare, should be included in such measurement.
+GASB 101 outlines that leave accrued should be measured using the employee's pay rate at the financial statement date and that certain salary related payments, such as Social Security and Medicare, should be included in such measurement.
 The Plan will adopt GASB 101 on July 1, 2024, for the June 30, 2025, reporting year.
 The Plan does not expect GASB 101 to significantly impact the financial statements.